Academic reputation

 In the first year, you will take introductory units in economics and maths.
 In year two, you will deepen your economics knowledge with units in micro and macro-economics and econometrics, as well as optional units.

-You can also choose to combine your degree with a second subject on our joint honours courses, or extend your course by complementing your studies with a year abroad or by pursuing an integrated master's programme.
+You can also choose to combine your degree with a second subject on our joint honours courses or extend your course by complementing your studies with a year abroad or by pursuing an integrated master's programme.

 To find out more about studying abroad, visit the Centre for Study Abroad.

-Enhancing the future
+Shaping the future of economics

 Three students having a discussion at a table in a University of Bristol building.